Steve's Gastronomic Home Page

 The main difference in the two restaurants, though, is in the food.
 Cous Cous Cafe serves food from Morocco while Zorba's has dishes from "Spain to Cyprus" (but I suspect some of the food at Zorba's is fairly Americanized, based on my experiences at Mediterranean restaurants in other cities).
 I am not an expert on Morocco, but I would be very surprised if the cuisine found there is very far different from the food served at Cous Cous Cafe.

 Staying true to tradition includes serving French Bread rather than pita at Cous Cous Cafe.
-The bread tasted home made, and I was happy this was chosen to go with the meal.
+The bread tasted home made, and I was happy this was chosen to go with the meal (although I have not been served bread since my initial visits in 2008, so I do not know if it is still available).

 The food choices at Cous Cous come from the menu (listed on the restaurant's web site) or daily specials.
 The owners said there are different nightly specials throughout the week, but they are repeated each week.
 They plan to add more specials in the future, and to keep the ones they already have.